ME3-HECM/final-project-olivier/README.md

 ### Buggy Light Sensor Cover

-The colour sensor is covered in a 3D printed shroud to stop ambient light interfering with the sensor. (courtesy of Martin England)
+The colour sensor is covered in a 3D printed shroud to stop ambient light interfering with the sensor. (courtesy of Martin England).

 ## Solution Management and design